By Richard W. Hughes

 Life is thus.
 So it always has been.
 So it will probably always be.
 When it comes down to it, we are but a strange tribe of monkeys fighting over bananas.

 About the author

-Views expressed in this article are the author's opinions alone and do not necessarily reflect the opinions of any organization that employs him.
+Views expressed in this article are the authors' opinions alone and do not necessarily reflect the opinions of any organization that employs them.
 Those organizations bear no responsibility and assume no liability for content on this website, nor are they liable for mistakes or omissions.

 Posted 6 May, 2010; last updated 7 March, 2013